LiliaFramework/Lilia/documentation/docs/meta/player.md

 **Purpose**

-Returns the flags associated with the player's character.
+Returns the flags associated with the player.
+Can return character flags, player flags, or combined flags.

+**Parameters**

+* flagType (string, optional) - The type of flags to return:
+  - "character" - Returns only character flags
+  - "player" - Returns only player flags
+  - nil or omitted - Returns combined character and player flags (default)

 **Returns**

-string - The character's flags, or empty string if no character exists.
+string - The requested flags, or empty string if none exist.

 **Realm**